i386x/pubdocs/TeX/README.md

 ### Specifying Fill Pattern with `\leaders`

-`\leaders` behaves like `\hskip` or `\vskip` &ndash; it is a skip which fills its space by the given pattern. `\leaders` accepts these parameters:
+`\leaders` behaves like `\hskip` or `\vskip` &ndash; it is a glue which fills its space by the given pattern. `\leaders` accepts these parameters:
 * `\leaders` *\<box or rule\>* *\<glue specification\>*

-If *\<box or rule\>* is a rule and when the final size of skip is established:
+If *\<box or rule\>* is a rule and when the final size of glue is established:
 1. Establish the missing rule dimensions as described in the horizontal/vertical list-to-box conversion.
 1. In the horizontal mode:
-   * Set the rule width to the finally established skip size.
+   * Set the rule width to the finally established glue size.
 1. In the vertical mode:
-   * Set the rule height to the finally established skip size.
+   * Set the rule height to the finally established glue size.
    * Set the rule depth to 0pt.
-1. If the finally established skip size is non-negative:
+1. If the finally established glue size is non-negative:
-   * Draw the rule in the space occupied by the skip with respect to baseline/y-axis.
+   * Draw the rule in the space occupied by the glue with respect to baseline/y-axis.

-If *\<box or rule\>* is a box and when the final size of skip is established:
+If *\<box or rule\>* is a box and when the final size of glue is established:
 1. In case of `\leaders` in the horizontal mode:
    ```python
    # Snippet of Python-like pseudo-code that ships `\leaders` element `e` to